 Dealing with HMRC Debt Collectors?
 (Bailiffs)

-The HMRC collect the Tax.
-However, if your not in a position to pay them, then inform the HMRC and do not avoid them.
+The HMRC collects the tax.
+However, if you’re not in a position to pay them, then inform the HMRC and do not avoid them.
 Contact remains essential.
 Often a Time to Pay arrangement may be arranged, providing you keep contact once receiving your tax demand.
 Further delay may, therefore, cause the HMRC not to offer rearrangement.
-Accordingly proceed to enforce recovery of the debt.
+Accordingly, proceed to enforce recovery of the debt.

-If payment not made, then the HMRC instruct enforcement officers to attend your premises to collect the debt.
-Therefore it may have fatal consequences on the ongoing viability of your company.
+If payment not made, then the HMRC instructs enforcement officers to attend your premises to collect the debt.
+Therefore, it may have fatal consequences for the ongoing viability of your company.
 Act Fast!